 - Member PACs/DPACs may authorize multiple Speaking Delegates.

-- Speaking delegates cannot move/second/vote on motions or cast ballots for elections.
+- Speaking Delegates cannot move/second/vote on motions or cast ballots for elections.

 Q: Do I submit both Proxy Forms (Proxy Vote Form and Proxy Speaker Form) with my AGM registration?